AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-01-16-html-input-validation-without-a-form/index.md

 Second, it's important to understand that client-side validation should not be relied upon for any data that you intend to later send to a server.
 The approach described in this tutorial is only for client-side validation in apps that are storing user input in local state.
 In this case, since we're not dealing with any server-side logic, we don't need to worry about this issue.

-## HTML Input Validation with JavaScript
+## Validating Inputs with JavaScript

 Over the course of the next several sections, we'll learn how to perform client-side validation using HTML and JavaScript.